Skip to Content

 • Put the shallots into the hot oil.

 • Deep-fried shallots until light brown.
-Bear in mind that the color of the deep-fried shallots will become darker after removing from oil.
+Remember that the deep-fried shallots’ color will become darker after removing from the oil.

 • Pour the oil and the shallot through a wire mesh strainer.
-Keep the fried shallots in an airtight container to preserve the crispiness.
+Keep the fried shallots in an airtight container to preserve their crispiness.
 The remaining oil will be used to stir-fried rice.

 3. Cut the sausage and other ingredients

-Chinese sausage had a strong savory flavor as a result of the curing process.
-Therefore, the seasoning in this recipe should be light, and let the flavor of the Chinese sausage stands out.
+Chinese sausage (lap cheong) had a strong savory flavor due to the curing process.
+Therefore, the seasoning in this recipe should be light and let the flavor of the Chinese sausage stands out.
 You can, of course, include other favorite ingredients if you prefer.

-What are other suitable ingredients can be included in the recipe?
+a.
+What other suitable ingredients can be included in the recipe?

-The primary purpose of this recipe is to demonstrate the entire cooking process, and therefore I keep it simple.
+The primary purpose of this recipe is to demonstrate the entire cooking process, so I keep it simple.

-If you have any leftover cured meat 腊肉, Char Siu, or barbecue pork after the Chinese New Year, add to the rice during stir-frying.
-Other ingredients that are suitable for fried rice are shrimps and squids.
-Some people like to add green peas, carrots, and corn, although certain people deemed it is non-traditional.
+Add any leftover cured meat 腊肉, Char Siu, or barbecue pork after the Chinese New Year to the rice during stir-frying.
+You can get it in the Asian market near you.
+Other ingredients that are suitable for fried rice are shrimp and squids.
+Some people like adding green peas, carrots, and corn, although certain people deem it non-traditional.
 In my opinion, it is not a concern as long as it tastes good.

-The casing of the Chinese sausage is edible but it tastes better after removing it.
+The casing of the Chinese sausage is edible, but it tastes better after removing it.
 Place the Chinese sausage in boiling water for twenty seconds.
-The casing will bulge out and detached.
+The casing will bulge out and detach.
 Remove it from the pot and let it cools.
-You can strip off the casing easily now since it is no longer shrink and adhere to the sausage.
+You can now strip off the casing easily since it no longer shrinks and adheres to the sausage.

-You can either cut the Chinese sausage into thin slice diagonally or into small dices.
+You can diagonally cut the Chinese sausage into thin slices or small dice.

-• Add a small amount of oil into the wok.
+• Add a small amount of oil to the wok.

-• Sauteed the Chinese sausage slowly until it turns aromatic and the oil rendered.
+• Sauteed the Chinese sausage slowly until it turned aromatic and the pork fat rendered.

 • Remove the Chinese sausage and keep the oil in a wok.